 Are there opportunities to travel abroad as a sports lawyer?

-Our work is mainly office based; however, we are moving towards a more remote working environment, where we travel to clients’ premises to build up more of a relationship.
+Our work is mainly office based; however, we are moving towards more remote working, where we travel to clients’ premises to build up more of a relationship.
 We do most of our international deals from London, but there are some opportunities to travel.
 For example, I’ve visited clients in France, Luxembourg and Finland in my two years here.

 Is sports law recession-proof?